suse-projects/source/README.md

 This is the source repo for the [SUSE Projects](https://suse-projects.github.io) page.

-This page is a compilation of open source software that SUSE has contributed to in any capacity, either as the inventor or as a collaborator.
+This page is a compilation of open source software that SUSE has created.

 ## Contributing

-If you would like to submit a project for inclusion, please fork the repository, create a branch, make changes as outlined below, and submit a pull request.
+If you would like to submit a project for inclusion, please fork the repository, make changes as outlined below, and submit a pull request.

 ### Adding A Project